 Keely has been involved in higher education for more than 10 years, and currently serves as a lecturer in the Fairbanks School of Public Health at IUPUI, focusing on coursework related to professional skill development and internships.
 She earned a Bachelor's Degree in music from DePauw University, and a Master's Degree in higher education from the University of Connecticut, She has held previous positions in college admission, internship development, and career services, and is serving her first term as President Elect for CDPI.

 Outside of work, Keely enjoys spending time with her husband and their new baby boy, running on the Monon Trail, and playing French horn in ensembles throughout the Indianapolis area.

 Director of Member Services

 Sally has been in higher education for 8 years, starting her experience in Housing and Residence Life.
-For the last 4 years, she has worked in Career Services as the Career and Internship Coordinator and now Director of Career Services at Indiana University East in Richmond, IN.
-She enjoys helping students pursue their goals professionally and being a part of their college journey.
+For the last 5 and a half years, she has worked in Career Services as the Career and Internship Coordinator and Director of Career Services at Indiana University East in Richmond, IN.
+She has recently accepted a position with the Indiana Chamber of Commerce as the Assistant Director of Educator Engagement.
+She enjoys working with employers, educators, and community partners to provide meaningful work-based learning opportunities.
 She has been a member of CDPI for a number of years attending the annual conference and serving on the conference planning committee.